razi-rais/microservices/workshop/readme.md

 Successfully tagged voting-webapp:1.0
 ```

-> Since minikube is running inside a virtual machine it's really handy to reuse the Docker daemon inside that virtual machine; as this means you don't have to build on your host machine and push the image into a docker registry.
+> IMPORTTANT: Since minikube is running inside a virtual machine it's really handy to reuse the Docker daemon inside that virtual machine; as this means you don't have to build on your host machine and push the image into a docker registry.
 All you need to do is run the command ```eval $(minikube docker-env)```.
 More details [here](https://github.com/kubernetes/minikube/blob/0c616a6b42b28a1aab8397f5a9061f8ebbd9f3d9/README.md#reusing-the-docker-daemon)

+That's it as far as building the container images for our voting app goes.
+Backend is just a redis cache and Docker Hub already has an [offfical Redis image](https://hub.docker.com/_/redis) for that.

+#### Deploying Kubernetes Artifacts

 We start with the backend.
-Redis is used to store the of the voting.
+Simply because redis is used to store the of the voting results and without it voting web app won't work.

+The ```apply``` command is used to tell kubernetes to create new deployment object as define inside ```voting-app-back-dep.yaml ```.
+T

 ```
 $ kubectl apply -f voting-app-back-dep.yaml